 Serpent Worship and Occult Sex

+Serpent worship can be found all over the world and is centuries, even millennia, old.
 The serpent, or snake, is one of the oldest and most widespread mythological symbols.
 The word is derived from Latin serpens, a crawling animal or snake.
 Snakes have been associated with some of the oldest rituals known to humankind.

 In religion, mythology, and literature, serpents and snakes represent fertility or the creative life force.
 As snakes shed their skin through sloughing, they are symbols of rebirth, transformation, immortality, and healing.
 The ouroboros is a symbol of eternity and continual renewal of life.
 In the Abrahamic religions, the serpent represents sexual desire.
 According to the Rabbinical tradition, in the Garden of Eden, the serpent represents sexual passion.
 In Hinduism, Kundalini is a coiled serpent, the residual power of pure desire.
 Serpent worship represents one of the most primordial and ancient forms of spirituality in the evolution of religions all over the world.

 Ophiolatreia – Rites and Mysteries of Serpent Worship is one of the most substantial and complete books written on this subject.
 It was published anonymously in London in 1889 by the Freemason and Rosicrucian Hargrave Jennings.
 In several voluminous works, Jennings developed the theory that the origin of all religion is to be sought in phallic worship of the Sun and fire, which he properly called “phallism.”
 Ophiolatreia is just one of its expressions.
 Unlike many modern authors, for whom he word “phallic” implies the penis, Jennings used the word “phallic” in its non-gendered sense, meaning “relating to the sexual organs”.